stone-payments/ansible-role-vsts-agent/README.md

 VSTS-Agent
 ==========

+**_This is a rework of the vsts-agent role from https://github.com/sigio/ansible-role-vsts-agent.
+After my pull request was not accepted, commented or rejected for a long time I assume the role was abandoned._**

 A role to install and configure the VSTS-agent (Microsoft Visual Studio Team Services Build and Release Agent) for RedHat Enterprise 7.2+

 Requirements
 ------------

-Python-pip is installed and used to install a new enough version of pexpect, as the version packaged in redhat isn't new enough.
+python-pip to install a newer version of pexpect.
 Also rh-git29 is installed from software-collections, as VSTS requires a newer version of git.

 Role Variables
 --------------